Therapist Archives | Page 3 of 6 | Rice Psychology

 What a Nonverbal Learning Disorder is and Why it Shouldn’t be Ignored

-Consider the following story as it relates to this week’s topic.
 While I enjoy speaking to others in social settings, understanding what they’re saying is sometimes difficult.
 I tend to overanalyze every little thing someone says to me and sometimes take things way too literally.
 It’s become overwhelming as I’ve gotten older.
 I’ll soon be undergoing some cognitive testing, but I’m incredibly nervous.
 My family and therapist are extremely supportive and are guiding me through this whole thing.
 My mind is racing about what the diagnosis will be.
 It’s becoming mainstream to hear celebrities opening up about their mental health struggles.
-Comedian...
+Comedian and actor Chris Rock is the latest to open up...

 Read More